-- 14.3.2 Additionally, two further lights must be fitted, one on each side of the car, within the bodywork defined in Article 3.10.7.
+- 14.3.1 All cars must have three rear lights in working order throughout the Competition which: - a.
+Have been supplied by FIA designated manufacturers. - b.
+Are clearly visible from the rear. - c.
+Can be switched on by the driver when seated normally in the car. - 14.3.2 The first such light must have: - a.
+Its rear face on an X-Plane and at least 750mm behind XDIF=0. - b.
+The centre of its rear face on Y=0. - c.
+The centre of its rear face between Z=295 and Z=305. - 14.3.3 Two further lights must be fitted, one on each side of the car, within the bodywork defined in Article 3.10.7.
 Each such light must: - a.
 Be positioned in full compliance with Article 3.10.7. - b.
 May be curved in the plane of the lens of the LED elements with a radius of not less than 200mm. - c.
 The normal to the plane of the lens of the LED elements must be no more than 5° from the X-axis. - d.
 Lie in its entirety between Z=500 and Z=870. - e.
 Respect the directionality of the lens of the LED elements, which should point in a nominally horizontal direction towards the rear of the car. - f.
-Be fitted inside a housing made entirely of aluminium and has at least 6000mm2 of its surface exposed to the external air stream in order to facilitate the dissipation of heat generated by the light. - 14.3.3 Both types of rear light are classed as SSC, and all the relevant details can be found in the Appendix to the Technical and Sporting Regulations.
+Be fitted in accordance with the instructions detailed in the Appendix to the Technical and Sporting Regulations. - 14.3.4 Both types of rear light are classed as SSC, and all the relevant details can be found in the Appendix to the Technical and Sporting Regulations.